the-alquemist/GMI-PAN/README.md

 ## Colaborations

 ### Population genomics, resistance, pathogenic potential, and mobile genetic elements of carbapenem-resistant Klebsiella pneumoniae causing infections in Chile
 In this study *GMI-PAN* was used as an annotation tool for the analyses of plasmids encoding carbapenemases and other resistance determinants.
-An updated and upgraded version of this paper is coming soon but in the meantime here you have access to its preprint --> https://doi.org/10.1101/2022.11.28.517876
+An updated and upgraded version of this paper is coming soon but in the meantime here you have access to its preprint. https://doi.org/10.1101/2022.11.28.517876

 ## Special thanks!